Rampagy/USB-Mouse/README.md

-# STM32F4-FreeRTOS
+# USB-Mouse

-A demo project of FreeRTOS running on a STM32F4 Discovery board.
+A project that uses the accelerometer on the stm32f4 discovery board to act as a mouse.
+The way you tip the board controls the direction of the mouse.

 ## Steps to run this example